 Meth addiction in Naples is not as severe as the rest of the country.
 Meth addiction in South Florida is on the rise with specific populations.
 Often combined with Viagra, Meth has become the party drug of choice for events intended for multi-partner sexual activities.
 There has also been a significant increase in crystal methamphetamine use among individuals within the South Florida club scene.
 The 2009 Medical Examiners Commission Drug Report from the Florida Department of Law Enforcement states that there were 81 methamphetamine-related deaths throughout the state for that year.
 Crystal methamphetamine, with high purity levels, is transported from Atlanta into northern Florida, which is then distributed throughout the state.

 For law enforcement or people near the abuser, the most dangerous time to encounter a binging abuser is during the stage of tweaking.
 If the abuser is using alcohol to ease the discomfort, then threat to law enforcement officers intensifies.
 During this stage, law enforcement officers must clearly identify the underlying dangers of the situation and avoid the assumption that the tweaker is merely a cocky drunk.
-It is also during this stage that the person is very psychotic; experiencing a phenomenon called "meth bugs," which causes people often disfigure themselves beyond comprehension.
+It is also during this stage that the person is very psychotic, experiencing a phenomenon called “meth bugs,” which causes people to disfigure themselves beyond comprehension often.